whiter4bbit/milliseriesdb/README.md

 Oversimplified time-series database.
 I use it to collect and query the temperature and co2 metrics sent by [co2-monitor](https://github.com/whiter4bbit/co2-monitor).

+**I only tested this in my personal environment and can not claim that will work well for the other use-cases / environments.**

 ## Table of Contents

 - [Overview](#overview)